valentinaotocan/my-news/README.md

 NewsAPI developer plan allows for local-only use, therefore I have pushed .env to Github so you don't have to register to get an API key. <br />
 I know it's not correct to make your API keys public, but I wanted to save your time.
 <br />
-☢️ On the topic what is not correct, I know that useEffect might not be the most ideal approach for this project, for example React Query library would be much better because it would reduce the number of API requests, but I'm not confident with it <b>yet</b>.
+☢️ On the topic of what is not correct, I know that useEffect might not be the most ideal approach for this project, for example React Query library would be much better because it would reduce the number of API requests, but I'm not confident with it <b>yet</b>.
 <hr />

 ### 🖌️ Design choices
 The favorites functionality button was discreetly placed in the top left corner of the article card to keep the focus on the article card content but still be visible to the user if they wish to mark the article as favorite. <br />
 I've chosen the star icon as users will immediately know what that button is for. <br />
 As for the link to reach the favorited articles, I've decided to place it at the bottom of the sidebar (or the end of the list on smaller screens) so it's easily spotted and to have all the pages links in one place. <br />
-For articles which don't have an image, I have design a defaul image.
+For articles that don't have an image, I have designed a default image.
 <hr />

 ### 🚀 Installation and usage